neighborhoods/Prefab/docs/PrefabDefinition.md

         - Name of the database table containing the data that populates the DAO
     - `http_route`
         - The http route that corresponds with the DAO
+        - This field is optional
     - `http_verbs`
         - HTTP methods allowed for a DAO.
 Can include get, post, put, patch, and delete.
         - Note: Since mutatitve and destuctive actions are not yet patterned for repositories, you will need to override the generated handler to call the proper repository method.
     - `identity_field`
         - Name of the database column containing the unique identifier for a given DAO
     - `properties`